What Is a Formulary and How Does It Affect Your Drug Coverage?

 What Is a Formulary?

-A formulary is your health plan's approved drug list and its primary function is cost-structuring: tier placement assigns different cost-sharing levels to each covered drug, determining how much you pay at the pharmacy counter on every fill.
-A brand-name drug your doctor prescribes may appear on the formulary but sit in a higher tier with steep coinsurance.
-The formulary is not a simple yes-or-no coverage question.
-It is the mechanism that controls your out-of-pocket drug costs throughout the plan year.
+A formulary is your health plan's approved drug list.
+Tier placement assigns different cost-sharing levels to each covered drug, which determines what you pay at the pharmacy on every fill.
+A brand-name drug your doctor prescribes may appear on the formulary but land in a higher tier with steep coinsurance attached.
+Formulary status isn't a yes-or-no coverage question.
+It's the mechanism controlling your out-of-pocket drug costs for the entire plan year.

-• Formularies vary by insurer and plan, meaning the same drug can sit in different tiers across two plans sold by the same company.
+• Formularies vary by insurer and plan, meaning the same drug can sit in different tiers across two plans from the same company.

-• ACA-compliant plans must cover at least two drugs in each drug category to meet formulary standards, per CMS Essential Health Benefits guidance; confirm the specific citation in your plan's Summary of Benefits and Coverage.
+• ACA-compliant plans must cover at least two drugs per drug category under CMS Essential Health Benefits guidance; confirm the specific citation in your plan's Summary of Benefits and Coverage.

-• Some formularies apply quantity limits, step therapy requirements or prior authorization as conditions for coverage, beyond tier placement alone.
+• Some formularies impose quantity limits, step therapy requirements or prior authorization as conditions for coverage, separate from tier placement.

-• Employer-sponsored plans and Marketplace plans maintain separate formularies, and Medicare Part D plans operate under a distinct six-tier formulary structure.
+• Employer-sponsored and Marketplace plans maintain separate formularies; Medicare Part D plans use a distinct six-tier structure.

-• You can find your plan's formulary in the Summary of Benefits and Coverage or by requesting it directly from your insurer before enrolling.
+• Your plan's formulary appears in the Summary of Benefits and Coverage or is available directly from your insurer before you enroll.

-The formulary is one of several cost-sharing features that shape what you actually spend under a plan, alongside the deductible, copay and coinsurance rules.
+The formulary is one of several cost-sharing features shaping your actual spending under a plan, alongside the deductible, copay and coinsurance rules.

 What Are Formulary Tiers and How Do They Affect What You Pay?

-Formulary tier assignment is a cost-structuring mechanism: the higher the tier, the greater the member's cost-sharing per fill.
+Formulary tier assignment controls cost-sharing: the higher the tier, the more you pay per fill.
 Plans assign each covered drug to a numbered tier, and that tier determines the copay or coinsurance you owe at the pharmacy, not the drug's retail price.
-For ACA Marketplace individual plans, the 2026 individual maximum out-of-pocket cap is $10,600.
-This cap does not apply to Medicare or most employer-sponsored plans, which operate under separate federal limits.
-Because tier cost-sharing accumulates across every fill throughout the year, a drug placed in a higher tier can consume a material share of that cap before the plan covers 100%.
+For ACA Marketplace individual plans, the 2026 individual out-of-pocket cap is $10,600.

 Tier